-Women at the Fluvanna Correctional Center say they’ve been threatened with disciplinary action for asking about symptoms at medical appointments.
+Fluvanna Correctional Center patients say they’ve been threatened with disciplinary action for asking about symptoms at medical appointments.

 Thousands of elderly people are released from U.S. prisons each year, and advocates say states urgently need to scale up their capacity to provide them with compassionate care.

 Hope Corrigan Jul 18, 2022

 I wanted to have a better diet in prison.
 But when you’ve been stripped of your freedom, it can be impossible to make the “right” decisions.